 The large, flat bottom on the head gives it tremendous stability, while the wide, rounded top is designed to make the jig wobble through rock like a football head.

-A lot of customers ask if the 3/8 oz Original BiCO Jig comes in a heavier weight.
-Well, the fact is that Bill designed the original specifically to target bass in shallow cover, and he has always said that if he were to make a heavier jig for deeper water, it would have to be a different design altogether.
-And this is just what he did.
+In the past, many customers asked Bill if he could make the Original Jig in a heavier weight.
+Well, the fact is that he designed that jig specifically to target bass in shallow water, and always said that if he were to make a heavier jig for deeper water, it would have to be a different design altogether.